open-education-api/specification/docs/community/workinggroup.md

 * promotion of the OOAPI.
 * the Community.

-The working group "way of working" is defined in the Governance model, which includes detailed information such as:
+The working group "way of working" is defined in the [Governance](governance/) model, which includes detailed information such as:

-* Who can join the working group.
+* who can join the working group.
-* A list of affiliated institutions.
+* a list of affiliated institutions.
-* How to become a member of the working group.
+* how to become a member of the working group.
-* How to terminate membership of the working group.
+* how to terminate membership of the working group.
-* Rights and obligations of a working group member.
+* rights and obligations of a working group member.

 For more information on the Governance model, please access the [Governance](governance/) link.
+Avans University of Applied Sciences
 To register for the working group and become an active part of the Community, please e-mail us at: info@openonderwijsapi.nl

 ## Working group members